marquantxxx/gog-product-design-case-study/README.md

 # GOG Product Page

-A faithful recreation of the GOG.com game product page for "Heroes of Might and Magic® 3: Complete" from Figma design.
+A recreation of the GOG.com game product page for "Heroes of Might and Magic® 3: Complete" from Figma design (case study)

 ## Features